 At the end of each module is a short quiz, to check understanding of the content and to help track progress.

 Live web classes

-On completion of all the technical modules, delegates will be required to attend one 1.5 hour live online web class.
+On completion of all the technical modules, participants will be required to attend one 1.5 hour live online web class.
 The structure of this session is to provide a detail overview of the practices and principles of QS.
-Provide delegates with an open live forum to discuss their own interpretations and understanding of the learning outcomes of the course
+Provide participants with an open live forum to discuss their own interpretations and understanding of the learning outcomes of the course.